vincent-peugnet/antilope/README.md

 composer install
 ```

-Some questions will be asked set your app parameters.
+Some questions will be asked to set your app parameters.
 You can press enter many times to set those as default and change them later in the `paramaters.yaml` file.

 Create the database